Mahagama

-Mahagama is a census town in the Mahagama CD block in the Goddda subdivision of the Godda district in the Indian state of Jharkhand.
+Mahagama is a census town in the Mahagama CD block in the Godda subdivision of the Godda district in the Indian state of Jharkhand.

 Urja Nagar

 Urja Nagar is a major part of the town.
 It is a very organised and well planned township done by Eastern Coalfields Ltd., Dhankunda, a colony of more than 1,441 house blocks, a hospital, a shopping complex, Rajendra Stadium, and D.A.V Public School.
 The town premises consist of several fields and courts as playgrounds for children, parks, and three clubs for holding meetings, parties and occasional celebrations.
 As the whole area is quite spiritual, there are various temples of several deities.